talkspan/talkspan/README.md

 # student working on countless projects
-Current student learning UI/UX Design and Software Engineering skills for career prospects.
+### Current student learning UI/UX Design and Software Engineering skills for career prospects.
+### This profile contains my personal projects, as well as group projects that involve my own partion of code in respect
-Various Skills I have obtained along the way are, but not limited to:
+### Various Skills I have obtained along the way are, but not limited to:
 * Python
 * JavaScript
 * HTML